acityinohio/bitbanter-archive/_posts/2013-09-13-grandfather-pitch.md

 ---
 layout: post
-title: A Plucky Mobile Entrepreneur Pitches His Great Grandfather on His Instagram Clone.
+title: A Plucky Mobile Entrepreneur Pitches His Great Grandfather on His Instagram Clone
 ---

 First off, thanks for agreeing to meet.
 I know how busy things are, and I can't tell you how much I appreciate you squeezing me in before the Matlock marathon on CBS.
 By the way, in case this runs over, I'd be happy to buy you a full season of Matlock on iTunes.